skyekiwi/documentation/src/pages/legal/privacy-notice.md

 **In Short:** _Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our Website._

-We automatically collect certain information when you visit, use or navigate the Website.
+We automatically collect certain information when you visit, use or navigate our websites.
 This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Website and other technical information.